coufal/laravel-http-cronjob/README.md

 Ensure that your Bearer token is kept secure and is only known to the services that require access to trigger the scheduler.

-Currently, there is no protection against brute force attacks against the API endpoint.
+Currently, there is no protection against brute force attacks against the API endpoint, apart from using a long token.

 ## Contributing